syncfusion-content/ej2-react-docs/ej2-react/document-editor/print.md

 ---
 layout: post
 title: Print in React Document Editor Component | Syncfusion
-description: Learn here all about Print in Syncfusion Essential React Document Editor component, its elements and more.
+description: Learn here all about print in Syncfusion Essential React Document Editor component, its elements and more.
 control: Print
 platform: ej2-react
 documentation: ug